-So let’s start with affirmations, and how they so did not help me when I was feeling like poo last week.
+Let’s talk about affirmations, and how they so did not help me when I was feeling like actual crap last week.

 Affirmations are statements you say to yourself repeatedly, whether it’s out loud, in your head or written down.

 Negative affirmations are those negative thoughts that pop up about our situations and our self-image, time and time again.
 Every time you describe yourself using the words, ‘I am’, whatever follows after that is an affirmation.